sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Necessary Skills.** You gain proficiency in either Deception or Insight and either Investigation or Perception.

 **Cold Read.** When you first meet someone new and interact with them personally for at least 1 minute, you can ask the Narrator one question about them.
-This question must be a surface-level question about their personality or life, such as ìdo they have children?î, ìwhat do they think of the duke?î, or ìwhat do they want right now?î You have advantage on the next Deception, Persuasion or Insight check you make that uses this knowledge to benefit you.
+This question must be a surface-level question about their personality or life, such as √¨do they have children?√Æ, √¨what do they think of the duke?√Æ, or √¨what do they want right now?√Æ You have advantage on the next Deception, Persuasion or Insight check you make that uses this knowledge to benefit you.

 **Discreetly Armed.** You gain an expertise die on checks made to persuade others to let you remain armed or to conceal weapons or items about your person.